- Trek to see mountain gorillas living in their natural habitat

 Known as ‘the land of a thousand hills’, Rwanda is a lush, hilly country with more than a third of the world’s remaining mountain gorillas living amongst the bamboo-covered slopes of the Virunga Mountains in Volcanoes National Park.
 Rwanda is a peaceful country and one of the cleanest countries in the world.
 Innovative conservation programmes in Rwanda have been very successful, with wildlife numbers increasing every year.

-- Situated in the African Great Lakes region, Rwanda is dominated by mountains in the west and savanna to the east, with numerous lakes throughout the country.
+- Situated in the African Great Lakes region, Rwanda is dominated by mountains in the west and savannah to the east, with numerous lakes throughout the country.
 With four national parks, a thriving capital city, spectacular scenery and diverse wildlife, there is plenty to do and explore in Rwanda.

 - Kinyarwanda, French, English and Swahili are the official languages of Rwanda.
 Nearly all Rwandans speak Kinyarwanda.
 French, English and Swahili are widely spoken and understood.

 Rwanda is home to more than a third of the remaining mountain gorillas in the world.
 Situated in northwest Rwanda, Volcanoes National Park protects the steep slopes of this magnificent mountain range.
 After gorilla trekking, explore Lake Kivu and relax along the shores of the sixth-largest lake in Africa.
 Alternatively, go on safari in Akagera National Park and spot lion, black rhino, leopard, buffalo, elephant, antelope, zebra, giraffe, and a wide variety of bird species.
 Primate tracking is a popular activity in the dense rainforests of Nyungwe National Park.

 Our team are always on the lookout for the best experiences Rwanda has to offer, and here are a few of our favourites:

 - Volcanoes National Park